-There as an organisational pandemic plan in place.
+There is an organisational pandemic plan in place.
 Adequate supplies of personal protective equipment were sighted.
 A monthly surveillance infection control report is completed and forwarded to head office for analysis and benchmarking.
 A six-monthly comparative summary is completed.
-The service has had five outbreaks in 2022.
+The service has had five Covid-19 outbreaks and one gastroenteritis outbreak since the previous audit.
 Covid-19 lockdown periods were well managed, and precautions remain in place as per current guidelines.